 How To Prevent Dry Socket

-When this occurs, patients need to go back to their Chandler dentist for additional treatment of this problem to facilitate healing.
+When this occurs, patients should return to their dentist for additional treatment of the dry socket problem to facilitate healing and relieve the pain, which can be severe.

 What Is Dry Socket?